ghunteranderson/ghunteranderson-dot-com/content/posts/java/switch-expressions.md

 String name = user.getName();
 ```
 An expression is typically a fragment and will evaluate to some value.
-From above, we have the algebraic expression `4*(7+3)` that will evaluate to 40.
+From above, we have the algebraic expression `4*(7+3)` which evaluates to 40.
-The second statement has the boolean expression `eligible && available`.
-The
+The second statement has the boolean expression `eligible && available` which
-third statement has the expression `user.getName()` which will evaluate to a
+evaluates to either true or false.
+Finally, the third statement has the expression
-String reference.
+`user.getName()` which will evaluate to a String reference.

 # The Switch Expression
 Switch expressions borrow from the syntax of traditional switch statements but